VivekYadav7272/touch-grass/README.md

 ## Goals
 - Get till the proof-of-concept stage (add the ability to lock YouTube homepage for a certain duration during the day, and settings for which is only changeable by a password) [✅?
 Password impl remaining]
-- Implement basic usage statistics.
-[IN PROGRESS]
+- Implement basic usage statistics. [✅?
+Time is being tracked rn]
 - Write enough Rust in there so that JavaScript doesn't appear as the largest part of the project 😭. [✅]

 ## Would be nice to have